 13 For example, in Smithfield Foods' 2007 acquisition of Premium Standard Farms, each share of Premium Standard Farms stock was exchanged for (i) 0.678 shares of Smithfield stock and (ii) \$1.25 in cash; however, the merger agreement provided that Smithfield could increase, by up to \$1.00 per share, the amount of cash to be included in the merger consideration and decrease the fraction of a share of Smithfield stock by an amount having an equivalent value (based on a pre-closing trading formula), if Smithfield reasonably determined that those actions were necessary in order to avoid a shareholder vote under the NYSE rule for the additional shares to be issued in the transaction.
-In a similar protective measure incorporated into Pfizer's 2009 acquisition of Wyeth in order to avoid the NYSE's share issuance vote requirements, the Pfizer stock portion of the merger consideration would have been reduced to the minimum extent necessary so that the number of shares of Pfizer common stock issued as a result of the merger would equal no more than 19.9% of its outstanding common stock and the cash portion of the merger consideration would have been increased by an equivalent value.
+In a similar protective measure incorporated into Pfizer's 2009 acquisition of Wyeth in order to avoid the NYSE's share issuance vote requirements, the Pfizer stock portion of the merger would have been reduced to the minimum extent necessary so that the number of shares of Pfizer common stock issued as a result of the merger would equal no more than 19.9% of its outstanding common stock and the cash portion of the merger consideration would have been increased by an equivalent value.

-Northern transaction set forth in Annex F, the Tyco International/Brink's transaction set forth in Annex G, the ultimately terminated AT&T/T-Mobile transaction and the J&J/Synthes transaction set forth in Annex H, the W.P.
-Carey Inc./Corporate Property Associates 16 - Global Incorporated, Fidelity National Financial Inc./Lender Processing Services Inc., and American Realty Capital Properties, Inc./American Realty Capital Trust IV, Inc., transactions, all set forth in Annex J, and the AT&T Inc./DirecTV Inc., Dollar Tree, Inc./ Family Dollar Stores, Inc., GTech S.p.A./International Game Technology and NorthStar Realty Finance Corp./Grubb & Ellis Healthcare REIT transactions from 2014, all set forth in Annex K.
+are the J&J/Guidant transaction (which was trumped by the Boston Scientific/Guidant transaction) set forth in Annex A, the MetLife/Travelers transaction set forth in Annex B, the Berkshire Hathaway/Burlington Northern transaction set forth in Annex F, the Tyco International/Brink's transaction set forth in Annex G, the ultimately terminated AT&T/T-Mobile transaction and the J&J/Synthes transaction set forth in Annex H, the W.P.
+Carey Inc./Corporate Property Associates 16 - Global Incorporated, Fidelity National Financial Inc./ Lender Processing Services Inc., and American Realty Capital Properties, Inc./American Realty Capital Trust IV, Inc., transactions, all set forth in Annex J, and the AT&T Inc./DirecTV Inc., Dollar Tree, Inc./ Family Dollar Stores, Inc., GTech S.p.A./International Game Technology and NorthStar Realty Finance Corp./Grubb & Ellis Healthcare REIT transactions from 2014, all set forth in Annex K.